Urinary Tract Infection (UTI)

 UTI is a disease that requires an immediate response and proper drug therapy.
 An incorrectly chosen antibiotic or the wrong dose will make the treatment at least useless and at the most dangerous: it will cause drug resistance in bacteria and drive the infection into a dormant state.

 At Lake Conway, you can take an express test to receive an accurate diagnosis.
-And Dr. Dang will select the proper treatment so that you can get rid of UTI in 6-8 days.
+You can get rid of UTI in 6-8 days.